binkley/kunits/README.md

 2.feet to Inches
 ```

-However, overloads the universal `to` function for creating `Pair`s.
+However, this overloads the universal `to` function for creating `Pair`s.

 The chosen compromise is an infix
 [`into`](src/main/kotlin/hm/binkley/kunits/extensions.kt#L8) function,